waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 ---
 title: "Have $5?
-Let's Self-Host a Next.js app"
+Let's Self-Host a Next.js app With Prisma"
 category: "tutorials"
 date: "27-12-2025"
 ---

 # Have $5?
-Let's Self-Host a Next.js app
+Let's Self-Host a Next.js app With Prisma

 Many developers think they MUST use Vercel or other services to host Next.js applications.